forrestaj64/Red_vs_Blue/project2.md

 Mitigation: Blocking the Port Scan

-What kind of alarm can be set to detect future port scans?
+We need to detect future port scans and alarm.

 We can monitor the logs of recently dropped packets (iptables) and have a tool action based on the threshold.

 I would suggest a threshold of; 10 hits within 60 seconds to activate this alarm.

 Inotify-tools is an open source method for monitoring and setting actions

 System Hardening